 What we’d love to see: The fabric isn’t great at wicking away sweat, so if you’re a particularly sweaty gal you may want to save these for cooler climbing days.
 Word on the street is that the 2016 version of this pant will feature slightly different material to combat moisture.
 Other than that I highly recommend this pair!

 Who they fit: Pretty much everyone!
-They can be cuffed or rolled up and still look cute for the shorties and would also not be bad as an ankle-length pant for the taller ladies.
+They can be cuffed or rolled up and still look cute for the shorties and would also not be bad as ankle-length pants for the taller ladies.

 What we love: These pants are straight up super cute!
 So cute that I debated not climbing in them at all and just wearing them as everyday pants instead.
 The construction is great and the material is stretchy and durable.